Sam-Sims/kractor/README.md

 `-i, --input`

-Specifies one or two input FASTQ files to extract reads from.
+Specifies one input FASTA or FASTQ file, or two input FASTQ files for paired-end extraction.
 Files may be uncompressed or compressed (`gz`, `bz2`).
-Paired end reads can be specified by:
+Paired-end reads can be specified by:

 Using `--input` twice: `-i <R1_fastq_file> -i <R2_fastq_file>`